-- Denotes less than 1%. - Certain Selling Securityholders may be deemed to beneficially own other shares reported herein. - The Class A common stock issuable upon conversion of shares of Class B common stock is also included in the Number of Shares of Class A Common Stock Being Offered column immediately preceding. - (1) Jonathan M. Rothberg, Ph.D., Vice Chairman of the Company and the Founder of Legacy Hyperfine and Liminal, is the sole manager of 2012 JMR Trust Common, LLC and has sole voting and investment control of the shares of Class A common stock owned by 2012 JMR Trust Common, LLC. - (2) Dr. Rothberg's son is the manager of 23rd Century Capital LLC.
+\ Denotes less than 1%.

+- (1) Jonathan M. Rothberg, Ph.D., Vice Chairman of the Company and the Founder of Legacy Hyperfine and Liminal, is the sole manager of 2012 JMR Trust Common, LLC and has sole voting and investment control of the shares of Class A common stock owned by 2012 JMR Trust Common, LLC. - (2) Dr. Rothberg's son is the manager of 23rd Century Capital LLC.
 Dr. Rothberg disclaims beneficial ownership of the shares held by 23rd Century Capital LLC. - (3) Represents Class B common stock, or Class A common stock issuable upon the conversion of Class B common stock, as the case may be, held by 4C Holdings I, LLC and 4C Holdings V, LLC.
 Dr. Rothberg is the sole manager of 4C Holdings I, LLC and 4C Holdings V, LLC.
 Dr. Rothberg has sole voting and investment control over the shares. - (4) Bonnie E. Gould Rothberg, M.D. is the spouse of Dr. Rothberg.
 Dr. Rothberg disclaims beneficial ownership of the shares held by his spouse. - (5) Represents (i) 104,074 shares of Class A common stock held by Dr. Rothberg, and (ii) 982,500 shares of Class A common stock that are issuable upon exercise of options held by Dr. Rothberg.
-Options to purchase 982,500 shares of Class A common stock held by Dr. Rothberg are exercisable within 60 days of February 15, 2022. - (6) Represents 2,849,250 shares of Class A common stock that are issuable upon exercise of options held by Mr. Scott.
-No options to purchase shares of Class A common stock held by Mr. Scott are exercisable within 60 days of February 15, 2022. - (7) Represents (i) 43,079 shares of Class A common stock held by Ms. Whayland, and (ii) 52,267 shares of Class A common stock that are issuable upon exercise of options held by Ms. Whayland, all of which are exercisable within 60 days of February 15, 2022.
+Options to purchase 982,500 shares of Class A common stock held by Dr. Rothberg are exercisable within 60 days of December 31, 2021. - (6) Represents 2,849,250 shares of Class A common stock that are issuable upon exercise of options held by Mr. Scott.
+No options to purchase shares of Class A common stock held by Mr. Scott are exercisable within 60 days of December 31, 2021. - (7) Represents (i) 43,079 shares of Class A common stock held by Ms. Whayland, and (ii) 52,267 shares of Class A common stock that are issuable upon exercise of options held by Ms. Whayland.
+No shares of Class A common stock are exercisable within 60 days of December 31, 2021 held by Ms. Whayland. - (8) Represents 290,978 shares of Class A common stock that are issuable upon exercise of options held by Dr. Siddiqui.
+Options to purchase 143,757 shares of Class A common stock held by Dr. Siddiqui are exercisable within 60 days of December 31, 2021.